LifeStack-IO/lifestack-io.github.io/_snippets/google_sheet_embedded_importrange.md

 - google
 - sheet
 category: functions
-lead: How to embed the IMPORTRANGE function within other functions in Google Sheets.
+lead: How to embed the __IMPORTRANGE__ function within other functions in Google Sheets.
 published: true
+date: 2017-06-10
 ---
 {% include lead.md %}